Akpjunior94/Project-X/README.md

 # Project-X
-# This is a colaboration project with Mr Adebayo
+# This is a collaboration project with Mr Adebayo